What is Human Population?

 The term human population simply would be the number of people thriving in a specific area which could range from a village to the world usually.
 Additionally, the term is used to describe the inhabitants also but in most cases, the term would mean numbers.

-Owing to the advancement in healthcare and allied services, the birth rates have climbed significantly and surpassed birth rates considerably resulting in the current population explosion.
+Owing to the advancement in healthcare and allied services, the birth rates have climbed significantly and surpassed death rates considerably resulting in the current population explosion.
 For the growth of world population, another reason that could be attributed to would be in the form of women delivering more children than the earlier generations.
 The rise in population has contributed to concerns among biologists around the world that whether the earth’s support systems would be able to bear the burden of the same.

 Thus, it could be concluded that the human population has its own merits and demerits as such depending upon the perspective of the persons assessing the same.

 Human population growth is the increase in the number of individuals in a particular area.
 Changes in public health and sanitation have led to a decrease in the death rate over the past 200 years.
 The invention of antibiotics and vaccines has decreased the chances of infections in humans.
 Urbanization and advancements in agriculture have also led to an increase in population.